Dallas TopGolf Accident Lawyers

 We believe that TopGolf is designed and managed with hidden risks that put customers' health and lives at tremendous danger.
 If you or a loved-one has suffered a severe injury at TopGolf -- from a fall, reckless conduct of another customer, alcohol intoxication, drunk driving, poor maintenance, et cetera -- we want to hear from you.
 If you're wondering if there was a waiver that claims that you have no rights, let us worry about that.

+No law firm in the U.S. has filed more suits against TopGolf.
+We know their secrets, and we fight to make them change their ways.
 We very much want to make TopGolf change its life-threatening ways, and are seeking clients anywhere in the world who will join us in this fight, no matter where they were injured:

 - Scottsdale, Arizona (Phoenix)